frankyildiz/Microservices/README.md

     - 3306:3306
 ```

-* Prepare a script to test the deployment of the app lofranky with `docker-compose-local.yml` and save it as `test-local-deployment.sh` under `microservices` folder.
+* Prepare a script to test the deployment of the app locally with `docker-compose-local.yml` and save it as `test-local-deployment.sh` under `microservices` folder.

 ``` bash
 docker-compose -f docker-compose-local.yml up